Exploring Quantumness at Long-Baseline Neutrino Experiments: Theory

 The LG measure $K_3^{Q++}$, often used to quantify deviations from classical behavior, provides a standard test of quantumness (e.g., see~\cite{Formaggio:2016cuh, Fu:2017hky}).
 However, $K_3^{\mathrm{max}}$ is a more well-suited alternative; it is defined as the maximum over the four LG strings, and therefore captures the largest possible violation of classicality, if there is any.

 In~\cref{fig:NOvA_K3_comparison}, we compare these two different quantities for the quantum scenario.
 We show the quantity $K_3^{Q++}$ in the left panel, and $K_3^{\mathrm{max}}$ in the right panel.
-The colourful regions denote values of $K_3 > 1$.
+The colourful regions denote values of $K_3 > 1$, with the different colors corresponding to values of $K_3$ up to $\sim1.5$.
 We use the NOvA experiment for this comparison, and employ benchmark values for the neutrino mixing parameters consistent with the global fit~\cite{deSalas:2020pgw,Capozzi:2021fjo,Esteban:2024eli}:

 The gray triangular region outside the green boundaries is unphysical since, for NOvA, no energy triplet exists in that region.
 The black and white region in the left panel satisfies the LGI of $K_3 <1$.